-Join the Heritage Community Association in learning about the impact of residential schools and colonialism, and discussing our responsibilities and possibilities for reconciliation in the context of the Heritage community.
+Join the Heritage Community Association and the Regina Public Library in learning about the impact of residential schools and colonialism, and discussing our responsibilities and possibilities for reconciliation at the neighbourhood level and beyond.

 The Truth and Reconciliation Commission was established as a result of the 2007 Indian Residential Schools Settlement Agreement.
 Its mandate is to tell Canadians about the 150-year history of the schools in part through the statements of those whose lives were affected by them.
 The TRC seeks to guide and inspire a process of reconciliation and renewed relationships based on mutual understanding and respect.